Joint Inquiry into Intelligence Community Activities before and after the Terrorist Attacks of September 11, 2001: Investigation

-Senator Graham and Representative Goss, accompanied by their respective committee ranking minority members, Republican Senator Richard C. Shelby and Democratic Representative Nancy Pelosi, led the joint inquiry.
+Senator Graham and Representative Goss, accompanied by their respective committee ranking minority members, Republican Senator Richard Shelby and Democratic Representative Nancy Pelosi, led the joint inquiry.
 L. Britt Snider, the former inspector general of the CIA, was staff director.
 He hired a 30-person investigative staff to gather evidence and interview Central Intelligence Agency, Federal Bureau of Investigation and other intelligence and law enforcement agencies.

 However, the committee quickly ran into stonewalling, delays and attacks from Vice President Dick Cheney and United States Secretary of Defense Donald Rumsfeld, especially after an alleged leak from the committee.
 CNN had reported classified information that the National Security Agency had received warning of the attacks on September 10 but failed to translate and forward them.
 Staff director L. Britt Snider was pressured to resign in April 2002 because of questions about whether one or more of his hires had lacked proper clearance to view classified material.

 The Washington Post reported in May 2002 that Representative Goss dismissed as "a lot of nonsense" reports that five weeks before the attacks a CIA briefing had alerted President Bush about possible Osama bin Laden associates' plans to highjack aircraft; he said the investigation focus would be on why the United States intelligence bureaucracy composed of 13 agencies failed to detect the hijackers.
 Senator Graham said the question was why wasn't the intelligence precise.
 Critics on and off of Capitol Hill complained that Goss was too aligned with the CIA and Graham was insufficiently assertive.

 In August 2002 unnamed individuals who had read the report revealed it contained accusations of links between the government of Saudi Arabia and the attacks.
 The Saudis denied this and asked that the section be made public, but President Bush refused.
 In December 2002 Senator Graham himself revealed in a PBS interview that "I was surprised at the evidence that there were foreign governments involved in facilitating the activities of at least some of the terrorists in the United States."